harshithreddyhr9/DBZ-game/WeeklyScrumReports/sprint3.md

 **What I am planning to work on next?**
 1. Add faces for lives and implement health.
 2. Add counter for number of balls collected.

+**Team Member Name**
+Sai Harshith Reddy Gaddam

+**What I did since last scrum?**
+1. Add powers to villains
+2. Class diagram of the command pattern implementation
+3. Added a new world ( Changes need to be made)

+**What I am planning to work on next?**
+1. Make changes to the Help Screen
+2. Test the gameplay
+3. Make changes to the shenron world
+4. Make changes to the pause screen between levels